carmensat/Final_Degree_Project/README.md

 - The `.gtf` file containing the gene annotation of the species.
 - And finally, the prior matrix, previously built from the peaks file.

 The next folder is the `network_inferelator`; this folder contains the inferelator code in the file named `lamina_inferelator.py`.
 The code specifies all the fine-tunings the Inferelator needs for proper execution.
 The other file in this folder is the `run_inferelator.sh`, which does as its name states and helps run the code using shell.

 The `dan_danr.Rmd` is an RMarkdown file, containing the preliminary analysis run on an available CisTopic representing the ATAC-seq.
-This file was restricted and contained no metadata; we therefore did not pursue further analysis beyond this one.
+This file lacked metadata, restricting its utility; we therefore did not pursue further analysis beyond this one.

-The file `viusalisation.py` is the code allowing to visualize the resulting matrix from the inferelator execution.
+The file `viusalisation.py` is the Python script used to visualize the inferred GRN as an interactive network.
 This code was developed based on scripts generously shared by Giuseppe Saldi, whose guidance was instrumental in its implementation.